devonwigle/art-block/README.md

 The next page a user navigates to is our "Inspiration Creation" page.
 A pre-made trio of inspiration (one photo, one word, one color with hexcode) will be waiting for a user upon landing on this page.
 We have provided a few instructions on how to use this tool- just click the "?" in the upper right hand corner to get the full instructions.

-Here is a quick demo of the saving, rinspiring, and locking abilities of this page:
+Here is a quick demo of the saving, reinspiring, and locking abilities of this page:

 ![Creating your Inspirations](https://media.giphy.com/media/Cn5GFw5I3ZNYoawR45/giphy.gif)